 Write Here:

 In this course, you will be introduced to the concepts of machine learning.
 You will learn the python libraries for machine learning.
 You will go through classical models of machine learning.
-A complete application of recommendation system will be introduced as an example of the classical machine learning.
+A complete application of the recommendation system will be introduced as an example of the classical machine learning.
 An introduction to the neural network and deep learning is given at the end of the course to give you an overview of the modern techniques of machine learning.
 You will complete a capstone project, in which you will apply all what you learn in the course.

+In this course, you will:

+Be introduced to the concepts of machine learning.

+Be introduced the python libraries for machine learning.

+Go through classical models of machine learning.

+Be introduced to a complete application of the recommendation system as an example of the classical machine learning.

+Be given an introduction to the neural network and deep learning at the end of the course to give an overview of the modern techniques of machine learning.

+Complete a capstone project, in which you will apply all what you learn in the course.

 Course Modules